courses for ADULTS & TEENS

 For students with some experience in painting in oil or acrylic.

-In this workshop, students will explore strategies enabling them to observe, analyze, simplify and interpret the landscape.
-Using photographic sources and focusing on line, shape, color, scale and movement, students will develop abstract imagery to produce paintings in oil or acrylic.
+For students with some experience in painting in oil or acrylic.
+Throug this workshop, students will explore strategies enabling them to observe, analyze, simplify and interpret the landscape.
+Using photographic sources and focusing on line, shape, color, scale and movement, students will develop abstract imagery to produce paintings in oil, acrylic or pastel.

 3 Wednesdays from 9:30am-12:30pm